 The symptoms of a bunion include the following:

-- Redness, swelling, or pain at or near the MTP joint
+- redness, swelling, or pain at or near the big toe (MTP) joint.

 What can you do for relief?